Brandtweary/autodebugger/README.md

 - Automatically show all logs for failed tests
 - Control log visibility based on pytest verbosity flags

-The logger has three visibility modes:
+The logger has two visibility modes:
 - Default: Only WARNING and above are shown
-- Verbose (`-v`): INFO and above are shown
 - No Capture (`-s`): All messages are shown (disables output capture)

 For failed tests, all log messages are shown regardless of mode to help with debugging.

+The `-v` flag increases pytest's output verbosity but does not affect the logger's behavior.

 ## Integration with pytest